Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What is exanthem subitum?

 Exanthem subitum is an infection caused by a virus.
 This condition is most common in children 2 years of age and younger.

 What are the signs and symptoms of exanthem subitum?

 Your child may have a fever for 3 to 5 days.
-He may be irritable, weak, or not want to eat.
-He may vomit or have diarrhea.
+He or she may be irritable, weak, or not want to eat.
+He or she may vomit or have diarrhea.
 In some cases, your child may have a seizure or become confused because of fever.
 Your child's lymph nodes may be swollen and tender.
-Small red spots appear on your child's chest and abdomen after his fever goes away.
+Small red spots appear on your child's chest and abdomen after his or her fever goes away.
 They are about the size of a penny and may be flat or raised.
 They are not itchy or painful.
-The rash may spread to the rest of his body.
+The rash may spread to the rest of his or her body.

 How is exanthem subitum diagnosed?

-Your child's caregiver will ask about your child's symptoms.
-He will examine your child's skin.
+Your child's healthcare provider will ask about your child's symptoms.
+He or she will examine your child's skin.
 Your child may need any of the following:

 - Urine sample: A sample of your child's urine is collected and sent to a lab for tests.

 How is exanthem subitum treated?

 Your child's symptoms usually go away on their own.
 He or she may need any of the following: